johnnyt/mag_model/README.md

 ### Contributing

-If you'd like to contribute to MagModel, that's awesome.
+If you'd like to contribute to MemModel, that's awesome.
 There's a guide to contributing (both code and general help) over in [CONTRIBUTING.md](CONTRIBUTING.md)

 ### Development